magicmarc/marks-reverie/src/content/posts/ACT_VI_The_Weight_of_Stars.md

 *(They burst into laughter, the sound rolling easy and untroubled.
 Amber props herself on her elbow, gazing at the sky with a softness she rarely shows.)*

 **AMBER** *(gruff, almost embarrassed):*
-Alright—fine.
-I’ll admit it.
 This was romantic.
 Told you so.

 **WAI** *(mock-groaning):*
 You just wanted proof you were right.